 However, the aggregate regional picture of the incidence of poverty hides considerable variation.
-As the map shows in Figure 2.1, not all urban centres have low poverty head counts nor are all districts in the Central and Northern Regions.
+As the map shows, not all urban centres have low poverty head counts nor are all districts in the Central and Northern Regions better-off.
 Pockets of poverty are found throughout the country.
 The areas with the highest poverty headcount are Ntcheu (84.0 percent); Phalombe (83.9 percent); Zomba Municipality (78.0 percent); Thyolo (76.8 percent); and Ntchisi (76.3 percent).